renspoesse/qualtrics_lti_bridge/README.md

 [![DOI](https://zenodo.org/badge/21124/renspoesse/qualtrics_lti_bridge.svg)](https://zenodo.org/badge/latestdoi/21124/renspoesse/qualtrics_lti_bridge)

 This Qualtrics LTI Bridge tool was developed by Rens Poesse at the University of Amsterdam.
-For questions, please contact HIER ADRES VAN ALEXANDER / UVA?
+For questions, please contact [Alexander Savi](http://www.alexandersavi.nl).

 The project has been based on qualtrics_lti_bridge by Simon Wiles at Stanford University, which is accessible at the link [tiny.cc/qualtricslti](http://tiny.cc/qualtricslti).